Large-Hadron-Collider901/javascript-loops-timer-events-lecture/README.md

 - Ask the user ```Enter a word.
 Enter 'q' to quit.``` Add each word they enter to the array
 - Create a while loop that will keep asking for words to add to the array until they enter 'q'
 - When the user enters 'q' use a **for** loop to print each word from the array
-- NOTE: Your code should handle the case of the entered quite letter `Q`
+- NOTE: Your code should handle the case of the entered quit letter `Q`

 ## Timer Practice 1: One off timer
 Write the JavaScript code to display `BREAK OFF THE ATTACK!
 Their shields are still up!` then after 3 seconds (3000 ms) in the console display `IT'S A TRAP!` using a one off timer.